 While many people like to carry shears or scissors underwater with them and trim the venomous spines while underwater so that they can carry the lionfish safely, we much prefer using a container and recommend it to others for several reasons.
 One reason is that most people don’t truly understand which of the spines are venomous and we often see people cutting off the non-venomous pectoral fins while leaving the small venomous spine on the pelvic fin.
 The primary reason why we do not recommend trimming the lionfish spines underwater though is that many people have been stung because the fish is still alive and starts flopping while the hand is next to the fish trying to trim.
 It is much easier and faster to spear the lionfish and then simply insert it into the container, scraping the fish off by pulling the spear back out of the opening.
 The most popular container on the market today is the Zookeeper, which has a clear see-through puncture proof wall and a funnel style opening.
+Click here to learn everything you ever wanted to know about the Zookeeper Lionfish Containment Unit.
 Using a container such as the Zookeeper allows a diver to quickly and safely harvest as many lionfish as possible without wasting valuable bottom time clipping spines off the lionfish.
 Once back on the boat the diver can open the bottom and dump the lionfish out into a cooler without ever having touched the fish and with very little risk of being stung.
 We highly recommend adding the optional handle to your Zookeeper and installing it about 6 inches back from the funnel opening to allow you to safely hold the container while inserting your lionfish.

 We also suggest a pair of puncture resistant gloves for handling lionfish.